WardLT/play-by-post-helper/README.md

 The app will run as a long-lived process (spending most of its time in a sleep state) and prints log messages to the screen.
+Depending on your configuration, the main server process will spawn several daemon threads.

 The application itself is designed to be very lightweight.
 I run the application on a Raspberry Pi, but you could also easily run it on